kyberdrb/installed_packages_linux/README.md

     - REMOVE `pcmanfm-qt` and replace it by `thunar` as a file manager
 * filezilla -> FTP client
 * mousepad -> po instalacii otvorit mousepad, ist do Edit->Preferences->View->Colour scheme->Cobalt (biele pismena na ciernom pozadi)
-* bluez bluez-utils blueman pulseaudio-bluetooth - enable Bluetooth support
+* bluez bluez-utils blueman pulseaudio-bluetooth pipewire-pulse - enable Bluetooth support

+    After installation of mentioned packages, run the bluetooth service now and at each system startup:

+    ```
+    sudo systemctl enable --now bluetooth.service
+    sudo systemctl status bluetooth.service
+    ```

     - `pulseaudio-bluetooth` adds support for Bluetooth audio devices.
-Installation of this package resolves the error in Blueman `Connection Failed:  Protocol not available` when connencting to a bluetooth audio device.
-Load the bluetooth audio modules at runtime via `pactl` or reboot the system. `pactl` commands:
+Installation of this package resolves the error in Blueman applet `Connection Failed:  Protocol not available` when connencting to a bluetooth audio device.
+First try to reboot.
+If that doesn't help, load the bluetooth audio modules at runtime via `pactl` or reboot the system. `pactl` commands:

             pactl unload-module module-bluetooth-discover
             pactl load-module module-bluetooth-discover